practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 and [Newman::TestMailer][newman-testmailer] objects, you will find that several compromises have been for the sake of convenience:

-* Arguments for the `new_message` and `deliver_message` methods on both adapters are directly delegated to a `Mail::Message` object, and the return value of `messages` on both objects is a collection of `Mail::Message` objects.
-This implicitly ties those methods to the mail gem, and is an example of what GOOS calls a *hidden dependency*.
+1. Arguments for the `new_message` and `deliver_message` methods on both adapters are directly delegated to a `Mail::Message` object, and the return value of `messages` on both adapters is a collection of `Mail::Message` objects.
+This implicitly ties the interface of those methods to the mail gem, and is what GOOS calls a *hidden dependency*.

-* The `Newman::TestMailer` object is a singleton object, but it implements a constructor in order to maintain interface compatibility with `Newman::Mailer`.
-This is an example of how constraints from external dependencies can affect the projects that rely on them.
+1. The `Newman::TestMailer` object is a singleton object, but it implements a constructor in order to maintain interface compatibility with `Newman::Mailer`.
+This is an example of how constraints from dependencies can spill over into client code.

-* Configuration data is completely ignored by `Newman::TestMailer`.
-Because all of its operations are done in memory, it has no need for SMTP and IMAP settings, but it accepts the object anyway for the sake of maintaining interface compatibility.
+1. Configuration data is completely ignored by `Newman::TestMailer`.
+Because all of its operations are done in memory, it has no need for SMTP and IMAP settings, but it needs to accept the settings object anyway for the sake of maintaining interface compatibility.

-All of these warts stem from protocol issues: the first is an example of where the protocol is too implicit, the latter two are examples of where specific details of how `Newman::Mailer` is structured influence its replaceability in awkward ways.
+All of these warts stem from protocol issue.
+The first issue due to

-Yadda yadda yadda.

-The reason we made these compromises is that we expected application developers to not use Newman's mailer objects directly, but instead interact with our higher level system... (expand)

-(discuss tradeoffs... does a good job of making Mailer / TestMailer hot swappable, but a poor job of completely isolating the mail gem dependency, and accordingly, a poor job of making it possible for third-party adapters to be introduced -- the more you leave undefined the more flexible a protocol is, but also the more easy it is to have implementation-specific behavior leak through and possibly break things)

-# ...

-* a, &b are abstraction leaks!
-* Mail::Message is a hidden dependency*

-* Show at least a method or two for each mailer
-* SHow some in use examples.

-> Encapsulation: Ensures that the behavior of an object can only be affected through its API.
-It lets us control how much a change to one object will impact other parts of the system by ensuring that there are no unexpected dependencies between unrelated component

-* Stripe payments
-* Generic payment gateway
+underspecification: Newman has a clear protocol for creating, retrieving, and sending messages, but it does not clearly define what it expects the messages themselves to look like.
+The coupling between the interface of `Newman::Mailer` and that of `Mail::Message` makes it so that other adapters must also inherit this hidden dependency.
+Because `Newman::TestMailer` also depends upon `Mail::Message`, this constraint does not complicate its implementation, but it certainly does make it harder to build adapters that aren't dependent on the mail gem.

+On the flip side, the second and third issues are a result of overspecification.
+We didn't want to make `Newman::TestMailer` a singleton, but because the underlying `Mail::TestMailer` is implemented that way, we didn't have much of a choice.
+Our decision to implement a fake constructor in order to maintain compatibility with `Newman::Mailer` is something I was never happy with, but I also couldn't think of a better alternative.
+I am somewhat less concerned about `Mailer::TestMailer` having to accept a settings object that it doesn't actually use, but it does feel like one extra hoop to jump through simply for the sake of consistency.

+Despite these rough edges, Newman's way of handling its email dependency is a good example of the [ports and adapters][ports-and-adapters] pattern in the wild.
+If anything, it serves as a reminder that the hard part of writing loosely coupled code is not in the creation of duck-typed adapters, but in clearly defining the protocol for our ports.
+This takes us beyond the idea of "coding to an interface rather than an implementation", and is something worth ruminating over.

 ## Notifications